HOW TO MAKE FLAT WHITE

 Flat white drink

 If you are a coffee lover like us, and you are looking for a way to switch up your coffee brewing method, then you shouldn't look any further- try the flat white.
+For a deep dive into the history, ratio, and milk texture that defines the drink, read our complete guide: What Is a Flat White?
+The Australian Original Explained.

 What does flat white mean?
 If you haven't tasted this delightful drink up till now, then this post will tell you all you need to know.
 Get your brewing equipment ready, you are in for a treat.